 - Does your script expect values?
 If so, did you use the right method (POST/GET)?

 - If you edited path variables in the script, are they correct?

 - Are you sure you uploaded the script in ASCII mode?
 You will have to upload them in ASCII mode to make them work.

 - It's possible that the .htaccess coding (if coded improperly) could be causing the 500 error.

 We do not provide support for custom code or custom scripts.
 We assume that if a customer wants to use Perl, CGI, PHP, Python, ASP, or any other scripting language, he/she has the necessary programming skills to manage these scripts.
 The tools we provide are meant only for advanced users and for users who are knowledgeable enough to manage their scripts using those tools.

 If you have limited experience or knowledge about server-side scripting and troubleshooting custom code, we strongly recommend that you look into hiring a web developer to assist you.
 As your host, we are only responsible for hosting your files on our platform and providing the proper hosting environment (See our Terms of Service here).

 There are, however, several exceptions in which we will consider troubleshooting your custom code/scripts.
-If your issues resulted from any of the following, we will do our best to assist you:
+If your issues resulted from any of the following, we would do our best to assist you:

-- Servers - Scripts which worked for weeks/months and have no modifications done, but suddenly stopped working.
+- Servers - Scripts that worked for weeks/months and have no modifications done but suddenly stopped working.

 - Scripts - All server-side scripts which we provide as a part of your plan.